jake-44/Research/README.md

 ## 2023-10-10 - NSA and CISA Joint Cybersecurity Advisory <a name="advise"></a>
-review the NSA and CISA Joint Cybersecurity Advisory regarding their teams’ top ten cybersecurity misconfigurations and discuss one of them.
+Review the NSA and CISA Joint Cybersecurity Advisory regarding their teams’ top ten cybersecurity misconfigurations and discuss one of them.
 The most critical, relevant, and overlooked, in my opinion is number 10, “Unrestricted code execution”.
 This refers to a situation where a user or program has the ability to execute any type of code without any limitations or restrictions, for good or bad.

 This misconfiguration can be leveraged in many ways and at any point in a kill chain to cause damage.
 The example the agencies provide is a phishing email containing a file that executes arbitrary code on the victim’s machine after being clicked on.
 However, it can also be used to establish persistence, lateral move throughout the environment, obtain system level privileges, and more, depending on the objective.
 There are many configuration recommendations for locking down code execution within an environment due to the large attack surface available.